-How and Why Your Small Business Should Use Twitter
+Reasons Your Small Business Should Be on Twitter

 Know what you're doing before entering the Twitter fray

 Twitter is a social media platform that provides access to millions of users.
 A business that views these users as potential customers and markets to them appropriately stands to gain a great amount of exposure.

 Using a platform such as Twitter gives businesses a cost-effective method of engaging with their consumer base.
 It gives them access to audiences around the world, while providing an opportunity to interact with customers instead of continuously promoting products and services.